samcoulthurst/Stock-Price-Simulation/README.md

 It plots the Probability Density function and computes the probability the stock has increased or decreased in the chosen time frame.

-An example of the simulation is given using AAPL and its closing price on 11/09/2023
+An example of the simulation is given using AAPL with arbitrary drift and volatility and its closing price on 11/09/2023